tebartsch/rportion/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Commits](https://img.shields.io/github/last-commit/tilmann-bartsch/rportion/master)](https://github.com/tilmann-bartsch/rportion/commits/master)

-The `rportion` library provides data structure to represent rectilinear 2D polygons (unions of 2D-intervals) in Python 3.7+.
+The `rportion` library provides data structure to represent 2D [rectilinear polygons](https://en.wikipedia.org/wiki/Rectilinear_polygon) (unions of 2D-intervals) in Python 3.7+.
 It is built upon the library [`portion`](https://github.com/AlexandreDecan/portion) and follows its concepts.
+The following features are provided:

  - 2D-Intervals (rectangles) which can be open/closed and finite/infinite at every boundary
- - support for intersection, union, complement and difference
+ - intersection, union, complement and difference of rectilinear polygons
- - obtain all maximum rectangles inside and outside the given polygon
+ - iterator over all maximum rectangles inside and outside a given polygon

-In the case of integers/floats it can be used keep track of the area resulting from the union/difference of rectangles:
+In the case of integers/floats it can be used to keep track of the area resulting from the union/difference of rectangles:

 <p align="center">